esp-admin/app/README.md

 # ESP Admin

 An open source platform to remotely manage ESP microcontrollers for IoT applications.
-SDK can be found [here](https://github.com/becem-gharbi/esp-admin-sdk).

 ## ✔️ Features